 Other TFSA savings accounts you may want to look at are:

 What is a TFSA?

-The TFSA is popular because it gives Canadians an opportunity to invest and grow their wealth without having to pay taxes on the returns earned.
+The TFSA is popular because it allows Canadians to invest and grow their wealth without paying taxes on earned returns.

 You can confirm how much room you have left by checking your CRA MyAccount or using one of the many TFSA calculators available online.